metrorailings/OwlBlog/content/posts/week-12-insights.md

 The Giants have to get rid of Evan Engram, no question.
 His big play potential doesn't make up for all his mistakes and his (seemingly) poor run-blocking.

+Impressive that the Bengals have not committed many penalties today outside of a few offensive holds that actually ended some drives or negated some productive plays.
+In fact, I'm sort of impressed to see the Bengals still fighting for a win here, despite losing the heart and soul of their team and the schism between the locker room and the head coach.

+Meanwhile Cameron Fleming has three penalties against him alone.
+Wasn't Fleming a reject Jason Garrett brought along with him from Dallas.

 ***

 ## Chargers @ Bills